canonical/ubuntu-image/README.md

 # Requirements

-Ubuntu 16.04 (Xenial Xerus) is the minimum platform requirement, but Ubuntu 18.04 (Bionic Beaver) or newer is recommended.
+Ubuntu 18.04 (Bionic Beaver) is the minimum platform requirement, but Ubuntu 20.04 (Focal Fossa) or newer is recommended.
 All required third party packages are available in the Ubuntu archive.

 If you want to run the test suite locally, you should install all the build